Knowledge Bowl

 Knowledge

-Regional Knowledge Bowl is a high school academic competition sponsored by NEWESD 101 and hosted by Whitworth University.
+Regional Knowledge Bowl is a high school academic competition sponsored by NEWESD 101.

-Registration form: No longer available until 2023 competition.
+Registration form: No longer available until the 2026 competition.

-Competitors were presented oral and written questions drawn from secondary curriculum areas including math, science, history, language, literature, music and geography.
-Current events and topics of general interest also were included in the five-round competition.
+Competitors at the regional tournament will be presented oral and written questions drawn from secondary curriculum areas including math, science, history, language, literature, music and geography.
+Current events and topics of general interest will also be included in the seven-round competition.

-To compete at state, each team had to first qualify in a regional competition sponsored by NEWESD 101 and hosted by Whitworth University's Center for Gifted Education and Professional Development.
-The regional event drew a field of 27 teams this year.
+To compete at state, each team has to first qualify in a regional competition sponsored by NEWESD 101.
+The 2025 regional tournament has 27 teams registered to compete.

 Background